-The most common way of creating a group is around location.
+The most common way of creating a group is around a location.
 Location-based groups allow you to send emergency notifications to a geographical area.
-These groups can be as specific as the floor the person works on, or as general as a country that the office is located in.
+These groups can be as specific as the floor the person works on, or as general as the country that the office is located in.
 Location-based groups are particularly useful in the event of a weather emergency, or building-related issue, but the use cases are countless.

 Groups based on departments are formed by what division of the company the person works in.
 These types of groupings are useful if a team needs an alert for a particular kind of incident.
 For example, in the event of an IT security breach, it is necessary to notify the entire IT department.
 Grouping the IT team together within the system provides a seamless notification process to inform them of the breach, hasten the recovery, and mitigate loss.

 Function-based groups are formed by a person’s role within an organization.
-Remote employees with shared interests, and employees with similar levels of titles can all be grouped together by objective.
+Remote employees with shared interests and employees with similar levels of titles can all be grouped together by objective.
 For example, contacting all C-level employees across your organization about a building security breach or notifying all of your Directors about their annual offsite meeting being canceled due to weather is vastly simplified by grouping users by function.

-- Dynamic – capable of changing in real time based on members within a group fluctuating.
+- Dynamic – Capable of changing in real-time based on members within a group fluctuating.
 For example, all members that are currently located in the company’s headquarters and need to be notified immediately.

-- Custom – allows you to filter and notify members of a group based on your pre-defined company settings.
+- Custom – This allows you to filter and notify members of a group based on your pre-defined company settings.
 For example, one of your enterprise applications is down for the day and everyone that has access to it needs to be alerted.

-- Hierarchies – help you to organize groups to ensure everyone receives the right message at the right time.
+- Hierarchies – Help you to organize groups to ensure everyone receives the right message at the right time.
 Hierarchies act as parent-child relationships where you can nest a specific location underneath headquarters or you can place an incident management group under the safety department, as a couple of examples.